secretstartups/handbook/ceo/chief-of-staff-team/jihu-support/index.html.md

 Contributions in projects that have proprietary and upstream contributions will use the following guidelines to have a streamlined review.

 1. The `gitlab-jh` Engineering team will open two MRs:
-   1. JH MR with all changes against `gitlab-jh/gitlab`
+   1. JH MR with all changes on <https://jihulab.com/gitlab-cn/gitlab>
    1. Inc MR with all non-`jh/` changes against the default branch in `gitlab-org/gitlab`
 1. The GitLab Inc MR will be reviewed by the `gitlab-org/gitlab` team members
-1. After merging, the updates will be mirrored to `gitlab-jh/gitlab` via pull mirroring and synced to the `main-jh` `gitlab-jh/gitlab` branch with a [code sync](https://gitlab.com/gitlab-jh/gitlab-jh-enablement/-/issues/107).
+1. After merging, the updates will be mirrored to <https://jihulab.com/gitlab-cn/gitlab> via pull mirroring and synced to the `main-jh` `https://jihulab.com/gitlab-cn/gitlab` branch with a [code sync](https://jihulab.com/gitlab-cn/code-sync).
 1. The `gitlab-jh` Engineering team will remove all non-`jh/` changes from the JH MR.
 1. The `gitlab-jh` Engineering team will review and merge the JH MR against the `gitlab-jh/gitlab` default branch